 If you are deciding between a night out in La Linea or Gibraltar, here is a quick comparison.

-Gibraltar's nightlife centres around a handful of bars and pubs, mostly along Main Street and in the Ocean Village/Queensway area.
-The scene is smaller, closes earlier and costs significantly more.
-It tends to attract a British crowd and has more of a pub atmosphere than a Spanish going-out culture.
+Gibraltar's nightlife centres around a handful of bars and pubs along Main Street and the Ocean Village area.
+The scene is smaller, closes earlier and costs considerably more.
+It tends to attract a British crowd with more of a pub atmosphere than a Spanish going-out culture.

-La Linea wins on price, variety and the fact that everything stays open later.
-Gibraltar wins if you want a familiar British pub environment and are not concerned about cost.
-Many people do both in one evening: start with dinner and tapas in La Linea, then walk across the border for a nightcap in Gibraltar (or vice versa).
+La Linea wins on price, variety and staying power.
+Many people do both in one evening: start with dinner and tapas in La Linea, then walk across the border for a nightcap in Gibraltar.

 Tips for Your Night Out

-• Carry cash.
-Many smaller tapas bars still prefer cash, especially the older family-run spots.
+- Carry cash.
+Many smaller tapas bars still prefer cash, especially older family-run spots.

-• Try the tapeo route.
-Do not sit in one bar all night.
-Move around.
-Three or four bars is the norm.
+- Try the tapeo route.
+Do not stay in one bar all night.
+Three or four stops is the norm.

-• Learn a little Spanish.
-While some bars near the border speak English, most of La Linea is Spanish-speaking.
-A few phrases go a long way.
+- Learn a little Spanish.
+Bars near the border may have English-speaking staff, but most of La Linea is Spanish-speaking.
+A few basic phrases go a long way.

-• Summer is peak season.
-The chiringuitos only operate from roughly June to September.
-If you are visiting in winter, stick to the centre.
+- Summer is peak season.
+The chiringuitos run roughly June to September.
+A winter visit should focus on the centre.

 Frequently Asked Questions